foundersandcoders/coursebook/src/course/syllabus/application/fruit-shop/learning-outcomes.md

 - [ ] Create and update elements on the page based on values in a JavaScript object
 - [ ] Use a loop to assign the same event listener to multiple elements
-- [ ] Accept arguments to a function which help generalise the function's purpose
+- [ ] Use function parameters to customise their behaviour

 ## Code Quality